TERREMEMBER/znbase/docs/content/latest/architecture/docdb-replication/change-data-capture.md

 ### Microservice-oriented architectures

-Some microservices require a stream of changes to the data and using CDC in YugabyteDB can provide consumable data changes to CDC subscribers.
+Some microservices require a stream of changes to the data and using CDC in ZNbaseDB can provide consumable data changes to CDC subscribers.

 ### Asynchronous replication to remote systems